center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * Added support for bridging SAML 2.0 to SAML 2.0.
   * Added some time skew offset to the NotBefore timestamp on the assertion, to allow some time skew between the SP and IdP.
-  * Fixed Browser/POST page to automatically submit, and have fall back functionality for user agents with no JavaScript support.
+  * Fixed Browser/POST page to automaticly submit, and have fall back functionality for user agents with no javascript support.
   * Fixed some bug with warning traversing Shibboleth 1.3 Assertions.
   * Fixed tabindex on the login page of the LDAP authentication module to allow you to tab from username, to password and then to submit.